Explaining "Spore Homogenization"

 Always shake your syringes before putting them on your slides!
 This helps keep the solution well suspended and usable for an extended time.

-If after learning about spore homogenization you still feel there is an issue with your spore solution density or cleanliness, please send the following to us at this address with the following mandatory criteria.
+If after learning about spore homogenization you still feel there is an issue with your spore solution density or cleanliness, please send the following to us at firstname.lastname@example.org with the following mandatory criteria.

 - A timestamped picture of 400x or greater magnification of our spore solution.